Stevieloh/nci-flow/docs/VPC-Labs/lab-1-enable anc.md

 1. Login to the Prism Central
 2. Click on Infrastructure in the App Switcher
 3. Scroll down on the side bar to go to Prism Central Settings
-4. Click on "Advanced Networking"
+4. Click on "Network Controller"
-5. Click on "Enable" to enable the Advanced Networking Controller
+5. Click on checkbox to enable the Advanced Networking Controller